diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 The `BadRequestExceptionFilter` extends from the `GlobalExceptionFilter` and just catches `BadRequestException` errors.
 This will handle the complex validation error messages (`ValidationError`) in the overwritten `payload()` method, which just happens on `BadRequestException` errors.

-We don't handle them in the normal `HttpExceptionFilter` because of performance reasons.
+We don't handle them in the normal `HttpExceptionFilter`, because of performance reasons.

 **Usage**

-> I hope you recognized that the order of the exception filters is relevant and required.
+> I hope you recognized that the order of the exception filters, is required.

 ```typescript
 import { BadRequestExceptionFilter, HttpExceptionFilter, GlobalExceptionFilter } from '@webundsoehne/nestjs-util'